DavidNovo/PhoneBook/README.md

 In public static void main, we called the public void run method, passing command-line arguments to it.
-Dropwizard has only one command preconfigured (although we're able to configure additional commands), the server command, which starts the embedded HTTP Server (Jetty) to run our service.
+Dropwizard has only one command prefigured (although we're able to configure additional commands), the server command, which starts the embedded HTTP Server (Jetty) to run our service.